Overview of Samsung Galaxy Nexus (32GB)

 Be the first to write a review!

-MHL Cable choices The chances are that if you’ve come to this post, you’re already aware that your device has MHL (video out capability), so I won’t explain what an MHL cable is used for (there are good definitions within the linked products below) and we also have this post, which explains what MHL does […]
+MHL Cable choices The chances are that if you’ve come to this post, you’re already aware that your device has MHL (video out capability), so I won’t explain what an MHL cable is used for (there are good definitions within the linked products below) and we have also written about it before in our what […]

 Gameboy used to hold and control Galaxy Nexus